grepug/vision-blog/content/blog/3-view-models-in-react/index.md

 ## View Models

 View models are like a middle layer between the models (such as data from the server) and the views.
-They take any data source, such as data from the server, localStorage, or memory cache, as the input, and simply output the properties directly fit your views.
-Basically, view models are defined by `class`, so you can write any custom methods to transform your data as well as give any functionality accociate with them.
+They take any data source, such as data from the server, localStorage, or memory cache, as the input, and simply output the properties directly to fit your views.
+Basically, view models are defined by `class`, so you can write any custom methods to transform your data as well as give any functionalities accociate with them.

 Let's take a look.